 - Focusing on how well things will go reduces people’s motivation to achieve them

-And the central theme of the book, also introduce early on, is this:
+The central theme of the book, also introduced early on, is this:

 - Striving to make yourself happier is exactly what makes you miserable